shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/09---creatives.md

 ### Creative service

 To associate a creative to multiple campaigns, PUT a request to the creative service, updating "campaigns" field.
 The example below illustrates the syntax.

+> [!NOTE]
-Note that the API call has been abbreviated for readability.
+> The API call has been abbreviated for readability.

 ```
 $ cat creative